 A great planner, DJ, florist or photographer can help you in ways that you didn’t know were possible while making it seem effortless.

 Would you book a wedding planner that has no connections in the wedding industry?
-Of course not, you’d want someone that’s spent their career creating connections and building up a bank of knowledge.
+Of course not, you’d want someone that’s spent their career creating valuable connections and building up a wealth of knowledge.

 Weddings have always been a status symbol and a luxury